Visa requirements for Philippine citizens

 Front cover of a Philippine passport.

 Visa requirements for Filipino citizens are administrative entry restrictions imposed on citizens of the Philippines by the authorities of other territories.

-As of 2025, Filipino citizens had visa-free or visa on arrival access to 65 countries and territories, ranking the Philippine passport 72nd in the world according to the Henley Passport Index.
+As of July 2026, Filipino citizens have visa-free or visa on arrival access to 66 countries and territories, ranking the Philippine passport 72nd in the world according to the Henley Passport Index.